 A question to get us started: What is the plural form of the word “emoji”?

 It’s a question that came up in the process of reviewing and editing this article.
 The good news is that I have an answer!
 The bad news (depending on how bothered you are by triviality) is that the answer is that there is no definitive answer.
 I believe the most accurate answer that can be given is to say that, currently, there is no established correct form for the plural of emoji.

-An article titled “What’s the Plural of Emoji?8” by Robinson Meyer9, published by The Atlantic10 on 6 January 2016, discusses exactly this issue.
+An article titled “What’s the Plural of Emoji?” by Robinson Meyer, published by The Atlantic on 6 January 2016, discusses exactly this issue.
 The author turns up recent conflicting uses of both forms “emoji” and “emojis,” even within the same national publications:

 In written English right now, there’s little consensus on this question.
 National publications have not settled on a regular style.
-The Atlantic, for instance, used both (emoji11, emojis12) in the last quarter of 2015.
-And in October alone in The New York Times, you could find the technology reporter Vindu Goel covering Facebook’s “six new emoji,” despite, two weeks later, Austin Ramzy detailing the Australian foreign minister’s “liberal use of emojis14.” …
+The Atlantic, for instance, used both (emoji, emojis) in the last quarter of 2015.
+And in October alone in The New York Times, you could find the technology reporter Vindu Goel covering Facebook’s “six new emoji,” despite, two weeks later, Austin Ramzy detailing the Australian foreign minister’s “liberal use of emojis.” …

 Emoji are pictographs (pictorial symbols) that are typically presented in a colorful form and used inline in text.
 They represent things such as faces, weather, vehicles and buildings, food and drink, animals and plants, or icons that represent emotions, feelings, or activities.

 I have chosen the plural “emoji”, for the sake of consistency if nothing else.
 At this point in time, you can confidently use whichever form you prefer, unless of course the organization or individual for whom you’re writing has strong opinions one way or the other.
 You can and should consult your style guide if necessary.